Imago camera

 Imago (stylised as IMAGO) is an analog, walk-in, large format photo camera.
-It creates life-size self-portraits of people on 62 × 200cm photographic paper via direct exposure.
+It creates life-size self-portraits of people on 62 × 200 cm photographic paper via direct exposure.
 Since a negative is not created, every image is unique and cannot be reprinted.
 The images are colloquially referred to as "Imago-grams."
 The only existing camera was built in the 1970s by German physicist Werner Kraus and artist Erhard Hößle.
 It is based on an optical system invented by Kraus for scientific purposes.

 The camera was in museum storage from 1976 to 2006, when it was rediscovered and rebuilt by the inventor's daughter, artist Susanna Kraus.